danieljharvey/functional-programming-is-boring/slides/lesson6-validation.md

-# Lesson 9
+# Lesson 6

 ## Validation

-Previously we looked at `TaskEither`, which combines the power of a `Task` and an `Either`.
+Previously we've looked at `TaskEither`, which combines the power of a `Task` and an `Either`.

 - Today we're going to look at starting to use these things in a **REAL LIFE**